deadmau224/Mood-Based-Recommendation-System/README.md

 05/04/2019: Output files of training model mentioned in changelog v2.2.
 Also added a comparison between ResNet50 and DenseNet121 architecture performance in prediction on the same image.
 It was noted that even though DenseNet121 model took a little more time, 3-4 seconds more to predict, the results were more accurate compared to the ResNet50 model.<br />
 07/04/2019: Output files of training model mentioned in changelog v2.3.<br />
 14/04/2019: Output files of training model mentioned in changelog v2.4.<br />

+### NOTE:
+Install This ImageAI.whl<br />
+imageai-2.0.2-py3-none-any.whl - Install this whl using pip install/conda install for the code to run.

+## Changelog:

 - Changelog v1.0:<br />
 Step up open-cv and haar cascade classifiers to capture image via webcam.
 This image is greyscale and ready to be fed as input to a Machine Learning model.
 The image is being saved as "image.png"<br />